Speed limits in the United States by jurisdiction: Pennsylvania

-In Pennsylvania the maximum freeway speed limit is generally 65 mph, with select sections of rural freeway and most of the Pennsylvania Turnpike signed at 70 mph, or 55 mph such as most of standalone Interstate 70.
+In Pennsylvania, the maximum freeway speed limit is generally 65 mph, with select sections of rural freeway and most of the Pennsylvania Turnpike signed at 70 mph, or 55 mph such as most of standalone Interstate 70.
 The speed limit on urban freeways ranges from a low of 40 mph in downtown Pittsburgh and Philadelphia to a high of 70 mph on the Pennsylvania Turnpike around outer parts of Pittsburgh and Philadelphia.

-In 1940, when the Pennsylvania Turnpike was opened between Irwin and Carlisle, the entire 160 mile limited-access toll road did not have a speed limit, similar to that of the German Autobahns.
+In 1940, when the Pennsylvania Turnpike was opened between Irwin and Carlisle, the entire 160-mile limited-access toll road did not have a speed limit, similar to that of the German Autobahns.
 In 1941, a speed limit of 70 mph was established, only to be reduced to 35 mph during the war years (1942–45).
 After WWII, the limit was raised to 70 mph on the four-lane sections, with the two-lane tunnels posted at 50 mph for cars and 40 mph for trucks.
-Prior to the 1974 federal speed limit law, all Interstates and the Turnpike had a 65 mph speed limit on rural stretches and a 60 mph speed limit in urban areas.
+Before the 1974 federal speed limit law, all Interstates and the Turnpike had a 65 mph speed limit on rural stretches and a 60 mph speed limit in urban areas.

 In 1995, the state raised the speed limit on rural stretches of Interstate Highways and the Pennsylvania Turnpike system to 65 mph, with urban areas having a 55 mph limit.
 In 1997, PennDOT raised the speed limit on some rural non-Interstate Highway bypasses to 65 mph.
 In 2005, with the change in the designation of "urban zones" in the state, the entire lengths of both the Pennsylvania Turnpike's east–west mainline and Northeast Extension were given 65 mph limits, except at the tunnels and through the winding 5.5 mi eastern approach to the Allegheny Mountain Tunnel.